HrikB/erc20-snapshot-vault/README.md

 # `Vault.sol`

 This is the contract in which the distributions are stored.
-It also stores interally an address of a deployed `ClaimToken.sol` whose proportional balances of the token supply will represent the proportional right to claim distributions from the Vault.
+It also stores internally an address of a deployed `ClaimToken.sol` whose proportional balances of the token supply will represent the proportional right to claim distributions from the Vault.
+The vault supports distribution of multiple tokens that must be designated at *deploy-time*.
+This is unalterable once the contract has been launched.

 ## Dividend Creation

-When a dividend is created a in the Vault, the full distribution is transferred into the contract.
-Also, a snapshot within the `ClaimToken.sol` is created and mapped to recent dividend.
+When a dividend is created in the Vault (by calling `createDividend()`), a snapshot of the `Vault`'s token supplies (designated at contract deployment) and the `ClaimToken`'s balances are taken.
+With this data, each shareholder's rightful share can be calculated when said shareholder goes to make a claim.

 ## Dividend Claiming

 Dividends will need to be claimed by the appropriate shareholder.
-If someone is not a shareholder, their transaction won't be rejected, but rather it will simply send an amount of 0 of the distribution token to `msg.sender`.
-The creator of the dividend can create an `expiry` period after which shareholders attempting to claim that specific dividend will be denied.
+If someone is not a shareholder, their transaction won't be reverted, but rather it will simply send an amount of 0 tokens of the distribution token(s) to `msg.sender`.
+Shareholders must claim their rightful share for each dividend individually.
+Each dividend's full value will be distributed at once.
+There is no option to make a partial claim of one dividend.

-## Dividend Reclaiming
+## Permissions

-This is only for expired dividends.
-Once a dividend has expired, `DIVIDEND_ROLE` has the ability to reclaim whatever is left of the distribution.
-Enabling expiry/reclaiming into the spec allows for flexibility around unclaimed funds.
-It is highly likely that not all of the funds from the distribution will be claimed by the appropriate shareholders.
-It is futile not to unlock that liquidity to `DIVIDEND_ROLE`.
+The Vault has no special privledging.
+However, the `createDividend()` function is rate-limited to prevent spamming as OpenZeppelin's `ERC20Snapshot` does incur an overhead as snapshot total grows (although its growth is logarthmic).

-# Permissions
+# `RateLimiter.sol`

-One address with `DIVIDEND_ROLE` has the permission to create a dividend and reclaim dividend after the expiry.
-Either an EOA can call the `createDividend()` function or it can be called by a contract.
+A general-purpose library that can be used create a rate limiter.
+It takes two storage pointers (supported by OpenZeppelin's `StorageSlot.sol`) so that it can read/write to the consuming contract's storage.